-Whether you’ve recently joined the accounting profession or you’re a veteran in the industry, the importance of making a strong impression with new clients should never be underestimated.
+The importance of making a strong impression with new clients who are new to your accounting or bookkeeping practice should never be underestimated.
 Getting new relationships off to a great start should not only make clients more likely to choose to work with you, it should also create a robust foundation for a healthy and successful partnership.

 With this in mind, here are our top tips for getting relationships with new clients off to a great start.